BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Believing in a conspiracy theory is akin to being the prisoner in Plato's cave, presuming that everyone else is, in fact, in prison.
 It is the belief in something outside of simulation.
 The most effective remedy is to harbor doubts about our own competence, to be skeptical of ourselves, to maintain self-awareness at a metacognitive level, and to be able to live in a contradictory world and recognize those contradictions.
-These contradictions live on the borders of hyperreality---in slums, cobalt mines, the streets of New York City, the border of Mexico, the forests of the European sea, refugee camps, and the 'ugly' parts of the world.
+These contradictions live on the borders of hyperreality---in slums, cobalt mines, the streets of New York City, the border of Mexico, the fortress of the European sea, refugee camps, and the 'ugly' parts of the world.
-However, the spectacle of disasters makes the individual insignificant.

 Now, I am not sure if I can agree with the cynical viewpoint of Baudrillard.
 His overly dramatic and playful writings are interesting but also contradictory, probably by design.